 Posted in Blog | Comments Off on DENTAL CROWNS & BRIDGES

-Colgate extra clean– provides a better clean with circular power bristles.
-The polished round end bristles help protect enamel and gums, while providing a superior clean feel.
-The thin, flexible, easy to grip handles allows you to get a good grip, while the full head allows you to clean easily.
-It also features a cleaning tip, which is specially designed to clean hard to reach areas, like your back teeth.
+- Colgate extra clean – provides a better clean with circular power bristles.
+The polished round end bristles help protect enamel and gums while providing a superior clean feel.
+The thin, flexible, easy-to-grip handles allow you to get a good grip, while the full head allows you to clean easily.
+It also features a cleaning tip, which is specially designed to clean hard-to-reach areas, like your back teeth.

-Collins Perio toothbrush- is a unique toothbrush because it has innovation tapered filaments that penetrate deep between the teeth and around the gums to remove plaque and debris, which offers a flossing effect.
-The super slim tapered polyester bristles are less porous than nylon bristles and reduce tooth abrasion to save your tooth enamel.
-The bristles on this brush have been proven to last up to 50% longer than a traditional tooth brush.
+- Collins Perio toothbrush – is a unique toothbrush because it has innovative tapered filaments that penetrate deep between the teeth and around the gums to remove plaque and debris, which offers a flossing effect.
+The super-slim tapered polyester bristles are less porous than nylon bristles and reduce tooth abrasion to save your tooth enamel.
+The bristles on this brush have been proven to last up to 50% longer than a traditional toothbrush.

-GUM technique deep clean toothbrush- makes it easy to brush the way your dental hygienist recommends.
-Your dental hygienist recommends that you clean your teeth on a 45-degree angle, you are able to really clean around and under the gums without irritating them.
-The patented no-slip, quad-grip thumb pad on the handle is designed to make it easier to hold the brush properly, and to brush on an angle as recommended.
+- GUM technique deep clean toothbrush – makes it easy to brush the way your dental hygienist recommends.
+Your dental hygienist recommends that you clean your teeth at a 45-degree angle, you are able to really clean around and under the gums without irritating them.
+The patented no-slip, quad-grip thumb pad on the handle is designed to make it easier to hold the brush properly and to brush on an angle as recommended.
 The soft compact head of the brush naturally flows over the curves of the teeth, including around the molars or where the teeth are missing.

-Nimbus microfine toothbrush- is a very gentle, but effective, so it is ideal if you want softness as well as complete plaque removal.
+- Nimbus microfine toothbrush – is very gentle but effective, so it is ideal if you want softness as well as complete plaque removal.
 This toothbrush was designed to protect your mouth and prevent damage to the gums and teeth, while effectively removing plaque.
-This brush has long tapered extra fine bristles along with shorter, support bristles, which all together will reach into hard reach areas, like towards to the back of your mouth where your molars are located.
+This brush has long tapered extra fine bristles along with shorter, support bristles, which altogether will reach into hard reach areas, like towards the back of your mouth where your molars are located.